Updating Horizontal Tidebound

 Gehenna… he whispered.
 Are you real too?
 Are you here?

-The buzzing sound almost like static now.
+The buzzing sound–almost like static now–increased.
 He thought he might have heard a word or two.
 Something.
 He winced as pain burst like fireworks in his brain.
 The screams though had him focusing again, cracking open one eye to see what more was happening.

 The screams came from a half-dozen Naruto-runners who had gathered around the ship in amazement and shock.
 Like Sami had said they were wearing shirts with the iconic image of the anime character with his arms behind him.

 The screams were not from the sight of the ship which would confirm all their hopes and dreams.
-Aliens real!
-Spacecraft land!
+Aliens were real!
+Spacecraft had landed!
 No, it was what had come out of it that was causing the cries.

 There were three of them with another coming down the gangway.
 The three were over seven feet tall.
 Their bodies were covered in a shiny black carapace.
 A circular dome of dozens of red eyes looked in every direction.
 Their mouths were circular and ringed by sharp teeth.
 There were tentacles sprouting from a point at the back of their neck and top of their spine.
 Those tentacles had mouths too.
 The fourth creature coming out of the ship was more like a caterpillar with hundreds of legs, a segmented body and a central maw large enough to swallow a human whole.